Why Olaplex No. 3 Could Be Banned In The UK

 What is happening with Olaplex?

-Olaplex’s patent ingredient in its No. 3 Hair Perfector — butylphenyl methylpropional (also referred to as lilial) — has been classed as a 'reprotoxic' substance, which has been linked to infertility, and could harm the development of a foetus.
+Olaplex’s patent ingredient in its No. 3 Hair Perfector — butylphenyl methylpropional (also referred to as lilial) — has been classed as a 'reprotoxic' substance.
+As per Tyla, the classification was made in 2020.
+As per the European Trade Union Institute, “reprotoxic substances are chemical substances that, if inhaled, ingested, or if they penetrate the skin, pose a severe threat to fertility in both men and women.”
 Because of this, all products containing lilial will now be banned in EU countries, including Northern Ireland, from Mar.
 1st, 2022.

+An Olapex spokesperson told Bustle: “In September 2020, the EU regulatory authority announced their intent to have Butylphenyl methylpropional, commonly referred to as lilial, phased out by March of 2022.
+At Olaplex, lilial was previously used in small amounts as a fragrance in No. 3 Hair Perfector.
+It is not an active or functional ingredient.”

+They continued: “While this phase out is limited to the EU, out of an abundance of caution, Olaplex proactively removed lilial from our No.3 Hair Perfector globally.
+As of January 2022, Olaplex no longer sells products using lilial in the UK or EU.”

 Is Olaplex being banned in the UK?